 If you want to delve deeper into Greek mythology and the history of the Acropolis, this museum is a must.

 Opening times: 8am-4pm Mon 8am-8pm Tue-Sun 8am-10pm Fri Apri-Oct

 For more information check out www.theacropolismuseum.gr

-This place was by far my favorite site in Athens, the Ancient Athenian Agora was the center of ancient Athens and was set around a large open square in which residents would use for a variety of purposes such as markets, religious festivals and dramatic performances.
+This place was by far my favourite site, the Ancient Athenian Agora was the centre of ancient Athens and was set around a large open square in which residents would use for a variety of purposes such as markets, religious festivals and dramatic performances.
 Parts of this huge site are still being excavated but you can still wander around the site and visit the new museum housed in the Stoa of Attalos which was originally built around 200 BC

 Opening times: Daily 8am-8pm

 Hadrian’s Arch stands on the edge of one of one the busiest avenues.
 This arch was Built by the order of the Roman emperor Hadrian in AD 132 and thought to commemorate the consecration of the Temple of Zeus.
 The northwest frieze inscriptions read ‘This is Athens, the Ancient city of Theseus’ whilst the southeast frieze reads ‘This is the city of Hadrian, and not of Theseus.’
 This is thought to show that the arch was a dividing point between the ancient and Roman city.

 The building of the Temple of Olympian Zeus started in the 6th century BC but was never finished, it was only 700 years later was it finished by Hadrian in 131 AD.
 Originally there stood 104 Corinthian columns of which only 15 remain standing.